gwnuysw/gwnuysw.github.io/_posts/2018-03-17-ComputerStructure_homework.markdown

 (CPU time) = 6 * 10^9 / 3GHz = 2sec
 ```

-computer A(2GHz) runs a program in 10secs computer B runs 1.2times as the program in 6 secouns what is the clock rate of computer B?
+computer A(2GHz) runs a program in 10secs computer B runs 1.2times as the program in 6 secounds what is the clock rate of computer B?

 ```
 10 = (cycle for a program) / 2GHz     -----computer A